Dululu-xy/MD-Diffusion/README.md

 # MD-Diffusion
-MD Diffusion: Multidimensional Seismic Image Noise Attenuation and Super-Resolution Using Diffusion Models
+Diffusion Models for Multidimensional Seismic Noise Attenuation and Super-Resolution